 Training for gaining Strength:

-The physicality is a significant restricting factor in the performance for many players.
+Physicality is a significant restricting factor in the performance of many players.
 This is true for the ability to dunk and for speed, intensity, and endurance.
-It’s relatively straightforward: the stronger you are, the more you can push your entire weight across space more effectively.
+It’s relatively straightforward, the stronger you are, the more you can push your entire weight across space more effectively.

 Would you gain from a 5-inch raise in your leaping ability as a basketball player?
 Yeah, you’re supposed to.
 Can preparing for Strength help you be a stronger athlete?
 Yes, it’s likely to.
 I soon learned that I needed to lift weights because the quicker I could run, and the more I could hop, the stronger I became.